devhumancopilot/v0-find-my-photo/README.md

 - **Similarity Scoring**: Each suggested photo includes a match percentage to help you make selections

 ### Photo Management
+- **Multiple Upload Sources**:
-- **Upload Photos**: Securely upload photos directly to your personal collection
+  - Upload photos from your device
+  - Import photos from Google Photos via official Google Photos Picker API
 - **Photo Gallery**: View all your uploaded photos in an organized, responsive gallery
+- **Google Photos Integration**: Securely connect your Google Photos account and select photos to import
 - **Private & Secure**: Your photos remain private and are only accessible to you

 ### Album Creation